unitaryfund/unitaryhack2022/pages/faq.md

 ### Q. When is the hackathon, and is there a registration deadline?

-The hackathon will run from May 14-30th, and you can register at any point before the event is over.
+The hackathon will run from June 3-17th, and you can register at any point before the event is over.

 ### Q. Does it cost anything?